Unified Triplet-Level Hallucination Evaluation for Large Vision-Language Models: Introduction

-To this end, this paper first proposes a unified framework to measure both object and relation hallucinations (\sref{sec:setting}).
-Specifically, it first extracts knowledge graphs as triplets from LVLMs' responses, then uses external judges to compare these triplets with scene graphs of input images for hallucination evaluation.
-In this way, our method can provide fine-grained evaluation results on the response to any vison-language tasks.
-Based on the proposed framework, we then construct \textbf{Tri-HE}, a novel \textbf{\underline{Tri}}plet-level \textbf{\underline{H}}allucination \textbf{\underline{E}}valuation benchmark to evaluate object and relation hallucination simultaneously (\sref{sec:construction}).
-As reported in~\sref{sec:experiments} and~\fref{gpt4v}, relation hallucination is indeed a common nightmare even for the powerful GPT-4V model~\cite{gpt4v}, and is even more severe than object hallucination.
-By comparing the performance of different LVLMs, we further recognize several findings that could potentially decrease LVLM hallucination (\sref{sc: main}).
-In addition, our triplet-level hallucination judge empowered by GPT-4 reveals remarkable alignment with human judgments (\tref{pearson}).
-This motivates us to integrate triplet description into LVLMs and propose a simple yet effective training-free hallucination mitigation method (\sref{sec:mitigation}).
-With this method, the LLaVA-1.5 model~\cite{liu2023improvedllava} exceeds all the open-sourced counterparts, achieving comparable performance with the powerful GPT-4V, as shown in~\fref{gpt4v} and~\tref{tb:mitigate}.
+To this end, we first propose a unified framework to simultaneously measure object and relation hallucinations in LVLM responses (\sref{sec:setting}).
+Specifically, our framework extracts knowledge graphs represented as triplets from LVLM-generated responses and then employs external evaluators to compare these triplets against the corresponding scene graphs from the input images.
+Consequently, our method facilitates hallucination evaluation for responses across diverse vision-language tasks, independent of the specific question formats.
+Leveraging this unified framework, we further introduce the \textbf{Tri-HE}, a novel benchmark for \textbf{\underline{Tri}}plet-level \textbf{\underline{H}}allucination \textbf{\underline{E}}valuation, designed explicitly to assess both object and relation hallucinations (\sref{sec:construction}).
+Our experimental findings presented in~\sref{sec:experiments} and~\fref{gpt4v} confirm that relation hallucination poses a significant challenge for both closed-source and open-source LVLMs, often surpassing object hallucination in severity.
+By systematically comparing LVLMs' performance, we identify key insights that could potentially reduce hallucination rates (\sref{sc: main}).
+Furthermore, our proposed triplet-level hallucination judge, powered by LLMs, demonstrates impressive alignment with human judgments (\tref{pearson}).
+Motivated by these observations, we incorporate explicit triplet descriptions into LVLM prompts and introduce a straightforward yet effective training-free method to mitigate hallucinations (\sref{sec:mitigation}).

-Our main contributions contain three parts: \begin{enumerate} \item We introduce a unified framework to measure both the object and relation hallucination of LVLMs simultaneously.
-Specifically, we propose to conduct a triplet-level hallucination evaluation, which can provide more accurate and fine-grained evaluation results. \item Based on the framework, we propose \textbf{Tri-HE}, a novel triplet-level fine-grained hallucination evaluation benchmark for LVLMs. \item We propose a simple yet effective training-free hallucination mitigation method that exceeds all open-sourced counterparts, performing on par with GPT-4V on Tri-HE. \end{enumerate}
+Our primary contributions are summarized in the following three perspectives: \begin{enumerate} \item We propose a unified framework capable of jointly evaluating object and relation hallucinations in LVLM responses across diverse vision-language tasks.
+In particular, our triplet-level evaluation offers a finer-grained, more accurate assessment compared to existing methods. \item Building upon this framework, we introduce \textbf{Tri-HE}, a novel triplet-level fine-grained hallucination evaluation benchmark tailored specifically for LVLMs. \item We propose a simple yet highly effective training-free hallucination mitigation approach that surpasses the open-source LVLM competitors. \end{enumerate}